Code-Institute-Submissions/paulday966-milestone1/README.md

 * [Ackowledgements](https://github.com/paulday966/milestone1#acknowledgments)

 The idea for this project came to me when I wanted to see a list of coffee shops in different towns and counties on one website.
 Unfortunately I found this difficult, as I had to do multiple searches to find what I wanted.
-On my weekend bike rides I have discovered lots of coffee shops, and some of them have a theme.
+On my weekend bike rides I have discovered lots of coffee shops, and some of them have a theme, which I have inscluded in this website.

-I wanted to change that by creating a website that has information and links to cafes in different towns and counties.
+I wanted to change that by creating a website that is easy to use and has information and links to cafes in different towns and counties.

 ### UX